Video editing at your fingertips

 Many deem the MacBook Pro as hands down the best laptop for video editing in 2020.
 The screen offers a stunning display and because the unit is so slim and light it lacks the bulkiness that some other 16” laptops seem to have.
 The higher resolution of the MacBook also makes video editing a dream.
 And with some of Apple’s updates as seen in this particular model, the editing experience is even more powerful.
 The graphics card alone makes this laptop definitely one of the best picks of this year.

 With its Pantone 4k display, this laptop is a tremendous value for the money.
 And that’s the other thing, with the Acer ConceptD 7 you still get a powerful tool for editing video and yet you’re not paying what you would with a MacBook.
 For many, especially now, cost does count!
 Additionally, with this model you get the experience of its Nvidia RTX graphics cards— a gaming level experience but designed for those who primarily want to edit videos.

 Microsoft Surface Book 2 – Detachable Screen

 The first generation Surface Book got mixed reviews.
 Fortunately, Microsoft has made some adjustments and the results are looking pretty good so far.
 What you do get with this version is a 15” screen that easily detaches from the keyboard.
 Many applaud the convenience this offers as it provides a great deal more control as far as utilizing the touchscreen for easier editing.
 The resolution of the Surface Book 2 is quite a bit sharper than many Windows based laptops.
 This lands it among the top three choices for Windows laptops for video editing.
-Add to this the fact that it has a super powerful processor, and this one is most definitely a contender.
-Price tag is a bit steeper than some of the others, but all signs seem to point to the fact that it is worth the money.
+Add to this the fact that it has a super-powerful processor, and this one is most definitely a contender.
+The price tag is a bit steeper than some of the others, but all signs seem to point to the fact that it is worth the money.

 Dell Inspiron 14 5000 – Undeniable Performance